madprops/gifmaker/README.md

 ---

+> **word-color-mode** (Type: str | Default: "normal")

+Either `normal` or `random`.

+In `normal` it will avoid fetching random colors on the same lines.

+For instance if the words are `First line [x2] ; Second line [x2]`.

+And the colors are set to `--fontcolor light2 --bgcolor darkfont2`.

+It will use the same colors for the first 2 frames, and then other colors for the rest.

+Instead of picking random colors on each frame.

+This is to avoid the text being too aggresive visually.

+This can be disabled with `random`, which will fetch random colors on each frame.

+---

 If a number argument has a default you can use `p` and `m` operators.

 `p` means `plus` while `m` means `minus`.